vollyimnetz/crop-thumbnails/readme.txt

 5. Quicktest on settings-page, to check if your system is correct setup.

 == Changelog ==
+= 1.2.1 =
+* fix a javascript-bug that occurs in Wordpress 4.9.2 in relation with yoast seo-plugin

 = 1.2.0 =
 * the used cropping data are now stored in the image after the crop, making it possible to code a plugin for restoring the cropped region on new image-sizes
 * fix for hiding crop sizes is not working when the image_size_names_choose-filter is used for that post-type